ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring why followers matter more than skill
+   - Exploring the satire of fame-first culture
    - Finding the satirical angle
    - Making it relatable and timeless